doitian/knowledge-base/§ Blog/Posts/Posts - 2020/2006 - Move WSL to Another Drive/♯ Move WSL to Another Drive.md

 Command explanation:

 - `wsl --export Ubuntu ubuntu.tar`: Export the WSL instance with name `Ubuntu` into the file `ubuntu.tar` in the current directory.
+So you will get the file `D:\WSL\ubuntu.tar`.
 - `wsl --unregister Ubuntu`: Unregister the WSL instance with name `Ubuntu`.
-- `wsl --import Ubuntu Ubuntu ubuntu.tar`
+- `wsl --import Ubuntu Ubuntu ubuntu.tar`: The first `Ubuntu` is the new created instance name.
+The second `Ubuntu` is the instance saved location.
+The last parameter is the file created by `wsl --export`.
+This will import `ubuntu.tar` and use `D:\WSL\Ubuntu` to save the WSL instance data.

 Now it is also OK to uninstall Ubuntu in the store.